VishalKandala/1D-Composite-Diffusion-Solver/README.md

-# Project Orion
-This C++ code is written by Team Nebula for Project 3 of MEEN 689 Computing Concepts course.

 This code simulates the 1D heat conduction in a spherical body with multiple layers of different material compositions of varying thicknesses in the radial direction.